CloudDefenseAI/charts/README.md

 1. Here is a K8S command to check if your K8S cluster is up and running : `kubectl get nodes`
 2. Here is a command to check if your K8S can access your Postgres DB : `pg_isready -d <db_name> -h <host_name> -p <port_number> -U <db_user>`
 3. Here is a command to check if load balancer controller is installed in the EKS cluster: `kubectl get deployment -n kube-system aws-load-balancer-controller`
-4. Here is a command to check if your K8S can connect to the internet : `kubectl get ingress` and check the address column in the output if the values are generated.
+4. Here is a command to check if your K8S can connect to the internet : `kubectl get ingress` and check the address column in the output if the values are generated

-### WARNINGS & DEBUGGING
+### Warnings

 - Database URI has to be the Internal URI valid inside the private network
     - **DO NOT** obscure it behind a DNS as applications will be unable to connect to the database